 We want to spread our message of hope and community far and wide––to schools across the US, Canada and beyond.
 We would love to host regional summits and possibly a national summit (bring together YTP Ambassadors to meet in person once a year to share ideas, active sessions and presentations).
 We’re working closely with our friends at Seeds of Peace and will present to over 300 young people at their camp this summer.
 In addition, we hope to do more with the I am more: Facing Stigma gallery.
 In early May, the exhibit was on display at Speedwell Gallery and will now travel to different community spaces.
 We are also hoping to create a book and put it online to be used in health curricula in schools moving forward.

 8. Future Support: What are the resources needed to make your vision a reality?

 Currently, we are a small group of passionate teenagers that are moving mountains in Maine.
-We’re pretty small but super ambitious, organized and effective.
-Here is a list of our most immediate needs: 1) Marketing and social media expansion––we need to update our website, our training kits, our ambassador training manual.
-2) Funding––We’ve had people do FB birthday fundraisers, donate to YTP in lieu of flowers, etc. Additionally, all of our events we have a donation bucket and often receive funds that way.
-All of which has added up to just enough to allow us what we’re doing now.
-In order to scale YTP, we definitely need more funding to support more signs, helpline magnets, yellow tulip bulbs, YTP banners, pay for projects, etc.
+We’re still small but super ambitious, organized and effective.
+Here is a list of our most immediate needs: 1) Marketing and social media expansion––we need to update our website, our ambassador training manual and our method of connecting ambassadors.
+2) Funding––We’ve had people do FB birthday fundraisers, donate to YTP in lieu of flowers, donation buckets at events, etc. which has added up to just enough to allow us what we’re doing now.
+In order to scale YTP, we definitely need more funding to support more signs, helpline magnets, yellow tulip bulbs, YTP banners, pay for projects, and overall general expansion.